ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

 ## Exercise 1

-    Create a brand new React application with 'React create App' this app needs to display a list of categories from an array, the categories are 't-shirts' , 'hats' , 'shorts' , 'shirts', 'pants', 'shoes', in order to display them you will need to use Array.map
+Create a brand new React application with 'React create App'.
+This app needs to display a list of product categories from an array.
+The categories are 't-shirts', 'hats', 'shorts', 'shirts', 'pants', 'shoes'.
+In order to display them you will need to use Array.map

 ***Your solution goes to the ex01 folder***

 ## Exercise 2

 - Create a static page that display a list of products.

-   - Include an header and a footer in it with not functionality.
+- Include a header and a footer in it with no functionality.

-   - Display the products divided in two categories : all products , best sellers.
+- Display the products divided in two categories: all products, best sellers.

-   - Use an array of objects as a products collection , imported from an external file.
+- Use an array of objects as a products collection imported from an external file.

 - Use an external component to display each single item.

-   - The product component should at display : product_name , price , image , on sale
+- The product component should display: product_name, price, image, 'on sale' label.

-   - For the products structure you can use the follow one :
+- For the products structure you can use the follow one:

   ```jsx
    const products = [
                       {